LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/domains.md

 Depending on how big the domain is, training typically takes anywhere between 2 to 10 minutes.

 {: .important}
+As communicated in the release notes, on February 17, 2021 LivePerson enhanced the LivePerson engine to further improve its NLU performance.
+If you retrained your domain after this date, you’re all set: The domain has picked up the enhancement.
+If you haven’t done so, please retrain your domain as soon as possible, so it benefits from this change.
+No additional tuning is required; simply retrain the domain as is.

+{: .important}
 Before you train, ensure the domain has at least 5 intents.
 For each intent, ensure it has at least 20 training phrases.

 **To train a LivePerson domain**